Harjun751/blog/_posts/2023-05-12-creating-a-blog.md

 Of course, not every design is perfect.
 I usually begin by picking colors ([coolors](https://coolors.co/) is nice), then going for typography (google fonts).
 Rinse repeat until I get a design that I like.

 ## building it like the forefathers intended
-I intentionally aimed on building the site entirely on HTML & CSS and serving it on a simple http server to make it as lightweight as possible.
+I initially aimed on building the site entirely on HTML & CSS and serving it on a simple http server to make it as lightweight as possible.
 I also wanted to serve the static pages without a backend.
 So I did, creating the main list page and the actual blog post page.
 It didn't take too long as the design wasn't too crazy.

+## i ❤️ borders
 <figure>
     <img class="blog-img" src="{{ site.baseurl }}/assets/blog-images/2023-12-05/border.png"/>
     <figcaption>who doesn't love a good, handsome border?</figcaption>
 </figure>
-## i ❤️ borders
 I <i>did</i> have a little hiccup creating the site though.
 And that was in creating the borders that you see in the figure above.
 I had no idea how I would solely get the corner of the borders to show.
 I had a rough idea of blocking out the non-corner areas of the border using a white element, but my background is not uniformly white so that would not work.
 Luckily, there are no original ideas in this world and everything that you think of has already been thought of.
 I found [this smart CSS implementation by Temani Afif](https://css-tip.com/corner-only-border-image/) online.
 I read it through and used it to get the borders I desire so very much.